medleyjs/medley/docs/App.md

 and properties that are added to the sub-app are scoped only to that sub-app and its own sub-apps.

-A `prefix` string can be specified which will be the prefix for all routes defined on the sub-app.
-Prefixes are compounded for nested sub-apps.
-See the [Route Prefixing](Routes.md#route-prefixing) section for details on how the `prefix` option affects routes.

 ```js
 const medley = require('@medley/medley');
 const app = medley();